 2.1 THE PERSONAL INFORMATION WE COLLECT AND HOW WE USE IT

 The types of Personal Information we may collect (directly from you or Third Parties) depend on the nature of the relationship that you have with Paul Hastings and the requirements of applicable law.
 We collect only information relevant for the purposes of Processing.
 We do not engage in automated decision making when Processing your Personal Information.
-Below are the legal bases for Processing Personal Information, some of the ways we collect information and how we use it.
+Depending upon Paul Hastings’ relationship with you, we Process your Personal Information with your consent; for the performance of a contract with you; for a legitimate interest; or as necessary for a legal requirement or obligation.
+Below are some of the ways we collect Personal Information and how we use it.

-Information Paul Hastings collects from or on behalf of its Clients includes title, name, address, phone number, email address, business or company affiliation, username and, if you have access to any of our secure online resources, an answer to a security question, password, government identification (driver’s license, passport), credit card, and other financial information related to payments for services or goods and other details Clients may provide.
-In certain Client engagements, we may collect employee and other information of our Clients, as well as employee or other Personal Information of others who have a relationship or otherwise interact with our Clients (e.g., in the context of Client investments, mergers, acquisitions, or disputes).
+Personal Information Paul Hastings Processes from or about Clients includes title, name, address, phone number, email address, business or company affiliation, username and, if you have access to any of our secure online resources, an answer to a security question, password, government identification, credit card, and other financial information related to payments for services or goods and other details Clients may provide.
+In certain Client engagements, we may collect employee and other information of our Clients, including Personal Information of others who have a relationship or otherwise interact with our Clients.

 We Process Personal Information about or on behalf of Clients for a variety of business purposes, including but not limited to:

 - providing access to certain areas and features of the Sites;

 - communicating about Client accounts and activities on the Sites and systems and, at Paul Hastings’ discretion, changes to any Paul Hastings policy;